The Wedding

 The next morning, the wedding party ate breakfast at the hotel and we had a chance to shmooze with our machatunim (the Yiddish word for in-laws).
 We then went back to our room to prepare for the wedding late in the afternoon.
 The women had made appointments with hair and makeup stylists.
 About two hours before the wedding ceremony, we would all get together again for pictures.
 There would be every possible combination of family imaginable—the bride, the groom, the brothers, the sisters, the groom with the bride, the brothers with the groom, the sisters with the bride, all of them together, sometimes with the parents, sometimes without.
 And, of course, all pictures on our side of the family were taken with and without grandma.
 The picture taking was an exercise in advanced combinatorics, the branch of mathematics that deals with the seemingly endless combinations and arrangements of various objects.

 Guests were now arriving.
 Most drove in from the city and planned to return home late at night.
-Marissa—drawing on her experience solving New York Times crossword puzzles— created a challenging word game and a crossword for the guests’ entertainment.
+Marissa—drawing on her expertise solving New York Times crossword puzzles— created a challenging word game and a crossword for the guests’ entertainment.

 We settled in for the wedding ceremony.
 The setting was ethereal—a perfect autumn late afternoon in the woods—and the cantor performed this second wedding with humor and optimism.
 And then came the highlight of the evening.
 Andrew and Marissa each gave a speech honoring their partner.
 The speeches were profound and sincere expressions of their love for each other.
 We watched and listened in awe as the words swirled around the newlyweds.
 We were all enchanted.
 After the ceremony ended, we broke to join the food lines.
 After that came the six father-of -the-groom, father-of-the-bride, and sibling speeches.

 Eric and I (and Andrew, to be sure) are experienced speakers.
-Although Eric takes after his mom and Andrew more resembles me, we three men all share a healthy sense of humor (if I may humbly be permitted to say), and it gives me great pride and comfort that at least some of my genetic material found its way into my sons DNA.
+Although Eric takes after his mom and Andrew more resembles me, we three men all share a healthy sense of humor (if I may humbly be permitted to say), and it gives me great pride and comfort that at least some of my genetic material dribbled into my sons’ DNA.
 I have also reproduced my speech in the addendum to this chapter.
-Andrew lent me one of my favorite pictures of him, an art picture taken by a friend in high school, showing him bare-chested with an owl on his shoulder.
+Andrew lent me one of my favorite pictures of him, an arty picture taken by a friend in high school, showing him bare-chested with an owl on his shoulder.
 His arms are folded in a look of defiance.
 I enlarged the photo so I could show it to the assembled two hundred guests and thought of ways to incorporate the image into my speech.
 I suggested to the audience that perhaps the owl sitting on Andrew’s shoulder might resemble a parrot sitting on a pirate’s shoulder, or even that the owl was like Athena, the Greek god of wisdom, but I finally decided that that the owl was more like a Hindu atman that harbors the soul of its future self to come alive as reincarnation.
 That way, the owl could be Marissa waiting to be reincarnated as the real thing.
 I started to talk about the atman, but stopped suddenly and asked the audience if there was anyone who knew what an atman is, and only one hand shot up.
 Although the band, Marissa and Andrew, and I were in spotlights, the guests were seated in the night darkness and no one could identify the individual at that point.
 I asked, “Sir or madam, could you come up here and tell everyone what an atman is?” and moments later, a young boy started dancing up to the microphone.
 “Why it’s Dash, my seven year old grandson!”
 Need I say this was prearranged, and Dash, who even at age seven had a fearless stage presence, gave the correct answer.
 Everyone cheered.
 Dash also surmised correctly that the atman represented Marissa, Andrew’s intended, about twenty five years before he actually met her.
 Everyone cheered again as Dash danced back to his seat.

 We started the dancing with the traditional Jewish dance, the hora.
 Through all this, I had been seated with a VIP guest from New York, one of Andrew’s clients.
 He had come to honor Andrew, and he sat there, incredulous that the speeches weren’t the product of a single hired comedian.
 He kept saying, “I’ve never seen anything like this wedding before, and I’ve been to lots of Irish weddings”.
 On behalf of the other speakers, along with Marissa and Andrew, I took that as a sincere compliment.

 Thousands of miles away, a small army of Hamas terrorists and jihadist had just invaded Israel from Gaza, slaughtering twelve hundred Israelis and taking over two hundred hostages in an outrageously barbaric act of war.
-These terrorists certainly should have surmised that Israel would inflict harsh retaliatory measures.
+These terrorists certainly should have anticipated that Israel would inflict harsh retaliatory measures.
 No one, though, could guess that their actions would cause so much suffering to all Palestinians and to the families of the slain Israelis and hostages.

 All this was unknown to the guests and members of the wedding party because the news came shortly after the wedding had begun.
 No one was glued to their cellphone as this tragedy unfolded, and most of us first learned of it when we later returned to our rooms and turned on the TV.

+I for one was very tired.
+I had danced until I could no longer stand, and Susie and I had been up since early morning.
+She hit the pillow, but I stayed up to read.
 But the words weren’t making sense to me.
 I had to read and reread sentences and still I couldn’t keep even a phrase in my head.
-I finally gave up and went to sleep, thinking it was simply a consequence of fatigue and excitement.
+I finally gave up and went to sleep, thinking it was simply a result of fatigue and excitement.

 I awakened the following morning with more deficits.
 I could barely speak a coherent sentence without stuttering and inability to complete a thought.
 I immediately suspected I had experienced a stroke, and that the neurological deficits would be permanent.
 I imagined what life would be like if that were true.
 I also tried to hide my symptoms from Susie.
 At first I was successful, but at breakfast she realized that something was seriously wrong.
 We quietly checked out of the hotel and drove home.
 Susie’s mom suspected nothing.